 QSAND Information Videos

-In the video above, Graham Saunders*, Head of Shelter & Settlements at IFRC and Yetunde Abdul, QSAND Manager at BRE Global present ‘What is QSAND?’.
+In this video, Graham Saunders*, Head of Shelter & Settlements at IFRC and Yetunde Abdul, QSAND Manager at BRE Global present ‘What is QSAND?’.
 The video explains how QSAND was developed to help the humanitarian sector think about the longer-term sustainability of their responses.

 *We were very sorry to hear about the passing of Graham Saunders.
 He was instrumental in the inception of QSAND and a strong supporter of the tool

-A short introduction to QSAND video is available here.
-This also includes much more information including case studies, tutorials and the QSAND manual and scoring matrix.
+Also available is the Introduction to QSAND video.
+This includes further information including case studies, tutorials and the QSAND manual and scoring matrix.